 - Chase Private Clients get a 0.25% interest rate discount.

-- You’re not required to submit a down payment, but it could be helpful if you’re credit isn’t stellar or you don’t want to borrow as much.
+- You’re not required to submit a down payment for the auto loan, but it could be helpful if you’re credit isn’t stellar or you don’t want to borrow as much.

 Read our Chase auto loan review for more info.